4ian/GDevelop/GDevelop.js/Readme.md

 > 👋 Usually, if you're working on the GDevelop editor or extensions in JavaScript, you don't need to rebuild GDevelop.js.
 If you want to make changes in C++ extensions or classes, read this section.

-Prerequisite tools installed:
+- Prerequisite tools installed:
   - [CMake 3.17+](http://www.cmake.org/) (3.5+ should work on Linux/macOS).
-On MacOS, you can install it via HomeBrew (recommended for Apple M1 Architectures)
+On macOS, you can install it via Homebrew (recommended for Apple M1 Architectures).
-- [Node.js](https://nodejs.org/) (We recommend using [nvm](https://github.com/nvm-sh/nvm) to be able to switch between node versions easily.
+  - [Node.js](https://nodejs.org/).
+(We recommend using [nvm](https://github.com/nvm-sh/nvm) to be able to switch between Node versions easily).
-- Python (via [pyenv](https://github.com/pyenv/pyenv) for versions management)
+  - Python (via [pyenv](https://github.com/pyenv/pyenv) for versions management).

-- Install [Emscripten](https://github.com/kripken/emscripten), as explained on the [Emscripten installation instructions](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html):
+- Install [Emscripten](https://github.com/kripken/emscripten), as explained below or on the [Emscripten installation instructions](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html):

 | Linux/macOS                                  | Windows                                      |
 | -------------------------------------------- | -------------------------------------------- |